dojo/widgets/README.md

 ### Z-index layering

-Widgets adhere to a basic convention for blocking off ranges of z-index values based on function and visual context.
-This is present in both individual widget CSS and in the Dojo theme styles.
+Widgets adhere to a basic convention for using specific ranges of z-index values based on function and visual context.
+This convention is followed in both individual widget CSS and in the Dojo theme styles.
 These values can be overridden in a custom theme if necessary, since no `z-index` values are set in fixed styles.

 The range definitions are as follows: